 Phone: +34 932 15 52 30

-Botifarra is a sausage prepared in a Catalan way.
-You can find many different versions around the town.
-The options include filled with pork blood, rice, eggs, tripe or truffles.
+Botifarra is a Catalan sausage, it is typically made with raw pork and spices however you can find many different versions of it around town.
+The options include sausages filled with pork blood, rice, eggs, tripe or truffles.
 Botifarra is usually grilled or used in stew-like dishes and served along with white broad beans.
-This sausage is like a staple in Catalan cuisine so don’t be surprised if you see in many different dishes.
+This sausage is a staple in the Catalan cuisine so don’t be surprised if you see it in many different dishes.
 Can Paixano is a perfect place to stop by and taste different kinds of botifarra of the house.
-You can also eat some nibbles and drink a nice glass of cava here.
+You can also enjoy a nice glass of cava here.